DefElement/defelement.com/pages/ciarlet.md

 where \({{symbols.basis_function}}_1,...,{{symbols.basis_function}}_{n_e}\) are the basis functions of the finite element space on \(e\).

-For vector-values spaces, integral moment functional can be defined using a vector-valued space on \(e\) and taking the dot product inside the integral,
+For vector-valued spaces, integral moment functional can be defined using a vector-valued space on \(e\) and taking the dot product inside the integral,
 \[{{symbols.functional}}_i:\boldsymbol{v}\mapsto \int_e \boldsymbol{v}\cdot{{symbols.vector_basis_function}}_i.\]
 Alternatively, an integral moment can